 Live help tools like ZopIM are invaluable.
 The major drawback of shopping online is the lack of customer support.
 Keep in mind that only 1% of consumers are always satisfied with their customer experience.
 Live help tools help solve that problem by allowing you to connect with your customers before and during a purchase.

 If you operate in the ecommerce market, you literally can’t afford to not be using a live help tool.
-It’s been proven to increase sales by up to 300%.
+It’s been proven to increase order size by up to 300%.

 Live help tools are underused and misused.
 Set up delayed triggers that ping your website visitors after they’ve been on the website for so long.
 Don’t just wait for them to contact you.
 Many of them will ignore you or politely decline your help, but some will accept the open invitation to chat.
 And doesn’t a quick chat sound a lot like a small sign in the window?